The keys to a property are returned to the landlord.

 • Rent arrears where you are not seeking possession of the property

-Rent arrears if the property is not let under a specific letting agreement defined by the Housing Act 1988 or the renting Homes (Wales) Act 2016 or the Housing (Scotland) Act 1988 or the Private Housing (Tenancies) (Scotland) Act 2016 or the Private Tenancies (Northern Ireland) Order 2006.
+Rent arrears if the property is not let under a specific letting agreement defined by the Housing Act 1988, the renting Homes (Wales) Act 2016, the Housing (Scotland) Act 1988, the Private Housing (Tenancies) (Scotland) Act 2016, or the Private Tenancies (Northern Ireland) Order 2006 would also not be covered.

 We will not pay any claim for rent arrears which accrue during a period where any legislation, government or court guidance, court system or court rules result in: